riceissa/issarice.com/wiki/engl-478.md

 # Content

-The course was based on a series of readings (from a course packet one must purchase at the RAM copy center for around $20).
+The course was based on a series of readings (from a course packet one must purchase at the [Rams Copy Center](http://www.ramscopy.com/) for around $20).

+# Lectures

+The lectures in general felt like a huge waste of time.
+At the beginning of each class, the professor would take attendance, but in doing so, would name each of the absent students; in addition, if a student came to class late, they were interrogated as to where they were, why there were late, and so forth.

 # Grading

 The grading for the two projects in the course seemed extremely lenient;
-I got a 98(?)/100 (lexical analysis) on one and 100/100 on the other (article review).
+I got a 98/100 (lexical analysis) on one and 100/100 on the other (article review).
 The syllabus that we used seems to indicate that there also used to be a presentation instead of one of the papers.